Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Da Nang French Restaurant

 For a classy, fine dining experience, visitors might want to seek out one of the highly-rated French restaurants in Da Nang.
-Based on the exceptional reviews, we think Le Bambino (MAP) might be the best French restaurant in Da Nang.
+Based on the exceptional reviews, we believe Le Bambino and Cabanon Palace might be the best French restaurants in Da Nang.

-Big C Da Nang (MAP) – Visitors who have accommodations with a kitchen – or at the least a kitchenette – may want to pick up a few groceries…and there is no better grocery store in Da Nang than the 2-level mega-store, Big C. Offering a wide range of products, we often picked up their pre-made meals, bought set-priced produce and marveled at the long aisle of instant ramen options.
+Big C Da Nang – Visitors who have accommodations with a kitchen – or at the least a kitchenette – may want to pick up a few groceries…and there is no better grocery store in Da Nang than the 2-level mega-store, Big C. Offering a wide range of products, we often picked up their pre-made meals, bought set-priced produce and marveled at the endless aisles of instant ramen options!

 Coffee in Vietnam is a way of life.
 The cafes in Da Nang range from casual to chic – and everything in between.
 Cong Coffee Da Nang (also spelled Cong Cafe, Cong Ca Phe and Cong Caphe Da Nang – but all part of the same Vietnamese chain), often ranks as the Best Coffee in Da Nang.
-Their signature coffee drink, Coconut Coffee, is deliciously cool, but it is the throwback communist memorabilia that decorates the coffeeshop that truly attracts visitors.
+Their signature coffee drink, Coconut Coffee, is deliciously cool, but it is the communist memorabilia that decorates their shops that often attracts visitors.

 H Coffee House